Air Greenland: Management and structure

 On 29 May 2019 the Greenlandic Government acquired 37.5% of the shares in Air Greenland from the SAS Group and 25% of the company shares from the Danish Government, becoming the sole owner of the airline.
 The total price of the 62.5% share was DKK 462 mill.
 The government ownership is held by the Ministry of Housing, Infrastructure, and Transport, that oversees the development of the transport industry in Greenland and controls Mittarfeqarfiit, the airport authority in Greenland.

 The Air Greenland board of directors has a total of nine members, including three members representing airline employees.
-The current chairman is Mr Kjeld Zacho Jørgensen (appointed 2018) and the deputy-chairman is Ms Bodil Marie Damgaard (appointed 2016).
-The CEO of Air Greenland is Jakob Nitter Sørensen appointed in January 2017.
+The current chairman is Kjeld Zacho Jørgensen (appointed 2018) and the deputy-chairman is Bodil Marie Damgaard (appointed 2016).
+The CEO of Air Greenland is Jakob Nitter Sørensen, appointed in January 2017.

 Headquartered in Nuuk, the airline had 668 employees in December 2009.
 The airline's technical base is located at Nuuk Airport.

 Charter

 The charter unit within Air Greenland is led by Hans Peter Hansen and employs 8 people, with 13 helicopters and 3 fixed-wing aircraft at its disposal.
 Excess capacity of airplanes is used for regular charters to tourist destinations in Europe, Asia, and Africa.

 The helicopters, primarily the AS350, are used for special flights, such as search and rescue, air ambulance, charter flights to the Thule Air Base on contract with the U.S. Air Force, geological exploration, and supply flights to the mining sites and the research stations on the Greenland ice sheet.
 During the peak summer season, the helicopter crew is supplemented by freelance pilots from Norway and Sweden.
 Other charter flights include heliskiing shuttles, services for the energy industry such as facilitating oil exploration or surveying for hydroelectric stations and environmental research counting polar bears and tracking other large Arctic fauna.